Department of Fine and Performing Arts

 Departmental Information

-The Department of Fine and Performing Arts offers courses in visual arts, art history, music, music history, music theory, recording artsmusic technology, applied music, and music ensembles.
+The Department of Fine and Performing Arts offers courses in visual arts, art history, music, music history, music theory, recording arts, applied music, and music ensembles.
 The Bachelor of Arts degree is available with a major in Visual Arts, Art History, Music, Music Performance, and Music History and Literature.
-K-12 educational licensure is also available along with the Visual Art and Music majors.
-K-12 educational licensure is also available along with the Visual Art and Music degrees.
-Minors are available in Visual Art, Art History, and Music.
+Minors are available in Visual Art, Art History, Music, and Music Recording Arts.

 Fine Arts: Visual Arts

-Our program aims to provide students with valuable skill sets and perspectives that they can apply to personal growth and to professional career paths.
-The Visual Art Major prepares students to work as including publications art educators, curators, professional fine artists, gallery owners, museum administrators, commercial artists, public relations, graphic designers and others.
-And, The the Bachelor of Arts in Visual Arts is also excellent preparation for MFA programs (graduate programs in Fine Arts).
+Our program aims to provide students with valuable skill sets and perspectives that they can apply to personal growth, creative thinking, and to professional career paths.
+The Visual Art Major prepares students to work asart educators, curators, professional fine artists, gallery owners, museum administrators, commercial artists, public relations professionals, graphic designers and many other creative paths.
+The the Bachelor of Arts in Visual Arts is also excellent preparation for MFA programs (graduate programs in Fine Arts).

 All visual art majors gain practical experience working with archives, developing digital skills, installing artworks, and curating their own exhibitions.
 While studying at Regis, students are also eligible to work in the O’Sullivan Art Gallery where they can gain tangible experience learning administrative tasks that support a gallery, installing artwork, curating exhibitions, and lighting shows.
 This work has helped our alumni land key positions in the art world.
 A Visual Art Major at Regis University sets students up to have a variety of valuable marketable skill sets they can apply to their unique career path.

-Each student works with an advisor from the department who will guide her or him through completion of the requirements for the major and assure that the student’s future plans are optimized by the art curriculum.
+Each student works with an advisor from the department who will guide them through completion of the requirements for the major and assure that the student’s future plans are optimized by the art curriculum.

 Transfer students who wish to major in Fine Arts must present a portfolio for review by the Department.
-Besides the requirement that at least half of the upper division courses must be taken at Regis, graduating Visual Arts students must complete FAA 497 Senior art Studio and FAA 499 Senior Thesis, which culminates with a student exhibition in the O'Sullivan Arts Gallery Center.
+At least half of the upper division courses must be taken at Regis University.
+Visual Art Major seniors will complete professional and portfolio development courses which will culminate in a student exhibition in the O'Sullivan Arts Gallery.

 Fine Arts: Music

 The Music Program includes a wide variety of courses and is intended for students of all levels of experience, offering participation in beginning to advanced music lessons and classes, performing ensembles, and courses in music history, music theory, and recording arts.
-Students who want to concentrate in more advanced studies in music may pursue a Bachelor of Arts or a music minor.
+Students who want to concentrate in more advanced studies in music may pursue a Bachelor of Arts in Music or a Music minor.

 Students wishing to pursue the music major or minor should contact the music department co-chair/music program director.
 Currently, the Department of Fine and Performing Arts offers three music major degrees: the Bachelor of Arts in Music; the Bachelor of Arts in Music Performance; and the Bachelor of Arts in Music History and Literature.
 Music education is also available via the K-12 Education Licensure program with the Department of Education.
 The music major curriculum offers a comprehensive course of study in historical, cultural, theoretical, and performance perspectives.
 With a grounding in the traditional music styles of Western art music, music majors will also acquire an essential awareness and knowledge of contemporary musical directions, American music, interdisciplinary studies between music and art, and the musical traditions of other cultures.
 The Bachelor of Arts in Music prepares students to go onto graduate studies, education, performance, or a career that combines music with other disciplines such as music and liturgy, arts management and administration, communication, business or community-based professions.